padiketeku/EarthObservation101-Practicals/Activity-11- Classification Accuracy Assessment.md

 #### Classification accuracy assessment

 The below script tests the CART classifier printing out the overall accuracy, consumer accuracy, producer accuracy, kappa and F1-score values for the evaluation of the performance of the model.
+Note, given the randomness associated with data partitioning, etc., the results you would see may not be the same as the one presented in this manual.

 ```JavaScript